 \subsection{Pre-processing algorithm}

-A pre-processing step is constructed to manage and clean the light curves for our sample set (Figure \ref{process1}, upper panel).
-It can help us to magnify the features and enlarge the training sample.
-We first delete one CEP and one T2CEP object to avoid an extremely biased training sample.
-A biased sample may cause great uncertainty in the result \citep{shai14}.
-We treat the stars with multi-label in different catalogs as hybrids and assign them to class HYB.
-This process makes the class HYB contain more 'others' type objects.
+A pre-processing step is constructed to manage and clean the light curves for our sample set (Figure~\ref{process1}, upper panel).
+This step helps to highlight features and increase the size of the training sample.
+We first remove one classical Cepheid (CEP) and one Type II Cepheid (T2CEP) to avoid an overly biased training set, as such bias can introduce significant uncertainty in the results \citep{shai14}.
+Stars labeled with multiple classes across different catalogs are treated as hybrids and assigned to the class HYB.
+This process enriches the HYB class with additional 'other' type objects.

-To fully use each quarter of \textit{Kepler} observation, we divide each quarter's observations into partitions, and each partition will be treated as a sample in our training set.
-The shortest continuous observation time without any gaps in all light curves is $\sim 20$ days.
-We adopt a 10-day partition, half of the shortest continuous observations, and get $1 \sim 9$ partitions per quarter.
+To fully utilize each quarter of Kepler observations, we divide the data from each quarter into distinct segments, treating each segment as an individual sample in our training set.
+The continuous observational span within a single Kepler quarter, free of gaps, is approximately 20 days.
+We adopt a partition length of 10 days — half of this interval — resulting in $1 \sim 9$ partitions per quarter.
 These partitions correspond to the actual observation times within each quarter.

 The Kepler observing cadence is approximately 30 minutes, although most quarters contain observation gaps between intervals.
 Light curves with gaps exceeding half of 0.25 days (about 6 hours) are excluded to avoid introducing interpolation errors, as the typical period of our target variables is around 0.5 days.
 The remaining partitions are then interpolated onto a uniform time grid with 0.02-day (about 30 min) intervals, similar to the GOTTA observation cadence.
 Afterward, each light curve is normalized to the range [0,1].
 These pre-processed light curves serve as input for our transformation methods, which convert them into image representations (Figure~\ref{process1}, middle panels).
 Table~\ref{sampleset} summarizes the final sample sizes.